Ayahuasca Ceremony in Colombia | What to Expect

 Ayahausca Anxiety: Shelley’s Story

-When I return from the bathroom, the Bear is lying prone on the floor.
+When I return from the bathroom, X is lying prone on the floor.
 Griselda and Felipe seem to be watching over him, and the Taita is singing icaros and blowing incense smoke over his body.
 The music is haunting and beautiful to listen to, but it’s as though I’ve transited through a wormhole (yes, a wormhole located in the bathroom) and returned to a world completely different from the one I left not moments ago.

 As it turns out, he DID hit his head.
-The next day, when the cobwebs of the night before have cleared from our minds, we find out from Griselda that Agri fell back suddenly, his eyes rolling up into the back of his head, he bumped his head 3 times, and well…you know the rest.
+The next day, when the cobwebs of the night before have cleared from our minds, we find out from Griselda that X fell back suddenly, his eyes rolling up into the back of his head, he bumped his head 3 times, and well…you know the rest.

 And I missed the whole thing.